HOME

 ?

-Peter Johnson, father of Gov. James Johnson of GA.
+1st wife of Peter Johnson, married 4 April 1809; parents of Gov. James Johnson of GA (born 1811).
 Lived near McDonough, GA.

 gm8